Accessibility statement for the GOV.UK PaaS website

 Non-compliance with the accessibility regulations

-Our admin calculator admin page and our organisation billing page do not fully announce page content updates to screenreader users.
+Our calculator admin page and our organisation billing page do not fully announce page content updates to screenreader users.
 This fails WCAG 2.1AA 4.1.3 success criterion (Status Messages).
-We plan to fix this in early 2021.
+We plan to fix this in 2022.

 Our status page ‘subscribe to updates’ link does not contain programmatically discernible link text.
 This fails WCAG 2.1A 1.3.1 success criterion (Info and Relationships).